Emergence of Collective Behaviors from Local Voronoi Topological Perception: The VTP Model

-Here, $d_i$ is a weighted combination of three components $r_i$, $a_i$, $h_i$, \emph{repulsion}, \emph{alignment}, and \emph{homing}, respectively, with nonnegative coefficients $\sigma_i$, $\nu$, and $\bar\sigma_i$.
-(The factor $b_i \in \{0,1\}$ is 1 unless the target $T_i$ is empty or contains $i$'s current position.)
-Definitions of $r_i$, $a_i$, and $\hat{h}_i$ are given in Equations~(\ref{eq:rep},\ref{eq:align},\ref{eq:homing}) and the weights $\sigma_i$, $\bar\sigma_i$ in \eqref{eq:conv_wts}.
-We then scale by $\rho_i$ which depends on $i$'s personal space and is defined later in \eqref{eq:speed_scl}.
-Repulsion, alignment, and homing are shown schematically in Figure~\ref{fig:schematic}.
-We remark that (\ref{eq:step}) does not present a magnitude/direction decomposition as $d_i$ is not in general a unit vector.
-In a sense, $d_i$ encapsulates the external influences on $i$ while $\rho_i$ gives the speed scale $i$ would like like to achieve if allowed by $d_i$.
-Because of this, $f_i$ can be small for two very different reasons: $\rho_i$ will be small when $i$ has very little room to move and $d_i$ will be small if repulsion, alignment, and homing nearly cancel each other.
-However, $\norm{d_i}$ is on average bounded above by $1+1/\nu$ (c.f.
-Appendix), thus making $d_i$ a physically sensible direction of motion.
+Before presenting these details, we remark that (\ref{eq:step}) does not present a magnitude/direction decomposition as $\vec d_i$ is not in general a unit vector.
+In a sense, $\vec d_i$ encapsulates the external influences on $i$ while $\rho_i$ gives the speed scale $i$ would like to achieve if allowed by $\vec d_i$.
+Because of this, $\mathbf{f}_i$ can be small for two very different reasons: $\rho_i$ will be small when $i$ has very little room to move and $\vec d_i$ will be small if repulsion, alignment, and homing nearly cancel each other.
+However, $\norm{\vec d_i}$ is on average bounded above by $1+\tfrac{1}{1+\nu}$ (c.f.~Appendix), thus making $\vec{d_i}$ a physically sensible direction of motion.

-\subsubsection{Repulsion vector \texorpdfstring{$r_i$}{ri}}
+\subsubsection{Repulsion vector \texorpdfstring{$\r_i$}{ri}}

-The repulsion term $r_i$, illustrated in Figure~\ref{subfig:repel}, is a collision-avoidance mechanism motivated by the \emph{move-away-from-closest-neighbor} dynamics (\emph{MACN}) used in the context of Voronoi energy minimization in \cite{Navigating_CVT_Landscape_Gonzalez}.
-Specifically, given positions $X = (x_1,\dots,x_n) \in \Omega^n$, the \emph{repulsion vectors} $r_i$ are given by the average of unit vectors
+The repulsion term $\r_i$ (Figure~\ref{subfig:repel}), is the straightforward collision-avoidance mechanism of \emph{moving away from closest neighbor}; its use here is inspired by the work \cite{Navigating_CVT_Landscape_Gonzalez} in Voronoi energy minimization where experiments show that it facilitates the formation of homogeneous arrangements of agents.